unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 ## Immutability

 Just like Docker Swarm, Kubernetes is a container orchestrator.
-Containers represent a declarative way to package and run applications, giving an immutable environment that can be deployed anywhere.
+- Containers represent a declarative way to package and run applications
+- Containers can be deployed anywhere
+- They are meant to be stateless, thus changed at any time

 <br>

-__So, why Docker Swarm is not enough?__
+__Why Docker Swarm is not enough?__

-Docker Swarm is not meant to support large production deployments at scale.
+Docker Swarm do support large production deployments at scale, while Kubernetes natively support it.

 ---